Green Lantern: Secret Origin: Plot

 Jordan returns to Ferris Air and agrees to stay as Carol's pilot.
 Thomas reveals his plane, which is Hal's father's old plane, revealing that Carol had him fix it up.
-Hal asks Carol out to dinner, but she refuses, claiming, she doesn't date employees.
+Hal asks Carol out to dinner, but she refuses, claiming, she does not date employees.
 In Hammond's cell, his head begins to swell, as he rambles about the Green Lantern, and how he will be part of his life again.
 William Hand attempts to touch a dead body at the Coast City Hospital, when a security guard catches him in the act.
 Hand blasts him using Atrocitus' device, saying "It's okay.
 Dead is good".
 On Ysmault, Atrocitus claims that he and his fellow felons "see... the fate of ...
 Korugar" and that Sinestro's homeworld "will soon descend into civil unrest, violent riots, a bloody coup", and that "chaos will spin it out of [Sinestro's] control".
 Sinestro replies that "Korugar will never embrace chaos, as long as Sinestro's around to instill order".
 Atrocitus then predicts that Sinestro will feel his rage, and that he will burn by it, as his eyes begin to resemble the insignia of the Red Lanterns.
 Hal visits his father's grave when Jim arrives.
 Hal apologizes to him and reveals that he is the Green Lantern, and gives him the Flight Journal, saying "It's a long story, so I wrote it down for you".